Is There a Dimmer Outlook Ahead for Perion Network Ltd. (PERI)?

-Perion Network Ltd. (NASDAQ:PERI) went down by -4.27% from its latest closing price compared to the recent 1-year high of $17.85.
-The company’s stock price has collected -8.13% of loss in the last five trading sessions.
-Press Release reported on 01/07/21 that Perion Network to Announce Fourth Quarter and Annual 2020 Financial Results on February 9th, 2021
+Perion Network Ltd. (NASDAQ:PERI) went down by -7.81% from its latest closing price compared to the recent 1-year high of $17.85.
+The company’s stock price has collected -0.99% of loss in the last five trading sessions.
+Press Release reported 1 hour ago that Perion Network Ltd. Announces Upsize and Pricing of $57.4 Million Follow-on Offering of Ordinary Shares

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.